Looking forward to working in schools 2021 and being part of schools recovery curriculum.

-Lorraine is an experienced Norfolk based multicultural dance specialist, teaching dance and ancient history workshops for 26 years in over 800 schools throughout Norfolk, Suffolk, Essex, Hertfordshire, Cambridgeshire, Cheshire, Greater London, Lincolnshire, Hampshire, Bedfordshire, Oxfordshire & Somerset.
-Projects in conjunction with the national curriculum, including Re days, arts weeks & festivals.
+Lorraine is an experienced Norfolk based multicultural dance specialist, teaching dance and ancient history workshops for 30 years in over 1000 schools throughout Norfolk, Suffolk, Essex, Yorkshire, Hertfordshire, Cambridgeshire, Cheshire, Greater London, Lincolnshire, Hampshire, Bedfordshire, Oxfordshire & Somerset.
+Projects in conjunction with the national curriculum, including Re days, arts weeks; family fun days, well-being days & festivals.
 Full DBS checked.
 Recent winner of Dr Frank Bates Dance & Musical Theatre award at 2016 Norfolk Arts Awards.

 Member of Foundation of Community dance www.communitydance.org.uk & Dance uk’s dance register www.thedanceregister.org.uk.
 Supporting the work and raising awareness of www.survivalinternational.org

 Professional Member of People Dancing the Foundation for Community Dance.